-Campbell Crossing offices are closed on most federal and approved holidays.
+Offices are open by appointment only.
+To request an appointment call (615) 203-0727.
+Offices are closed on most federal and state holidays.
 Emergency maintenance services are available 24-hours a day.
-Refer to page 10 of this handbook for a list of telephone numbers.
+Refer to pages 8 & 9 of this handbook for a list of telephone numbers.
+Residents will be notified by email and our social channels of any variations to hours of operation.